 - Organizations liable for the proxy tax on lobbying and political expenditures.
 See Line 37.
 Proxy Tax later for a discussion of the proxy tax.
 If your organization is only required to file because of the proxy tax, see Proxy Tax Only under Which Parts To Complete, later. - Colleges and universities of states and other governmental units, and subsidiary corporations wholly owned by such colleges and universities.
 However, a section 501(c)(1) corporation that is an instrumentality of the United States and both organized and exempted from tax by an Act of Congress does not have to file. - Applicable reinsurance entities under Affordable Care Act of 2010 (ACA), section 1341(c)(1), must write "Applicable Reinsurance Entity" across the top of Form 990-T. - Organizations that are liable for other taxes (such as the section 1291 tax (Form 990-T, line 35c or 36) or recapture taxes (Form 990-T, line 42)).
 See a discussion of these items later.
-If your organization is only required to file Form 990-T because of these taxes, see Other Taxes under Which Parts To Complete, later. - Fiduciaries for the following trusts that have \$1,000 or more of unrelated trade or business gross income: - 1.
-Individual retirement accounts (IRAs) described under section 408(a). - Simplified employee pensions (SEPs) described under section 408(k). - 3.
-Simple incentive match plans (SIMPLEs) described under section 408(p),
+If your organization is only required to file Form 990-T because of these taxes, see Other Taxes under Which Parts To Complete, later. - Qualified tuition programs described under section 529 that have \$1,000 or more of unrelated trade or business gross income. - Trustees for the following trusts that have \$1,000 or more of unrelated trade or business gross income: - 1.
+Individual retirement accounts (IRAs), including traditional IRAs described under section 408(a), - 2.
+Simplified employee pension IRAs (SEP IRAs) described under section 408(k), - 3.
+Savings incentive match plan for employees of small employers IRAs (SIMPLE IRAs) described under section 408(p), - 4.
+Roth IRAs described under section 408A. - 5.
+Coverdell education savings accounts (ESAs) described under section 530(b), - 6.
+Archer medical savings accounts (Archer MSAs) described under section 220(d) and - 7.
+Health savings account (HSAs) described under 223(d).